Mike Muir: Personal life

+Muir is married to an Australian woman and his two sons were born in Australia.
+His house was made over into a "horror house" on the Discovery Channel show Monster House.

+Muir is a co-founder of the S.T.
+Tattoo Studio in Santa Monica, California.

 In 2003 Muir had his first of two back surgeries for a ruptured, herniated disc.
 The other, in 2005, caused him to cancel Brazilian festival dates and Suicidal shows.

-His house was made over into a "horror house" on the Discovery Channel show Monster House.

 On March 7, 1996, Muir fought Simon Woodstock in a celebrity boxing match on the Action Sports channel.
 Muir lost to Woodstock.

 Muir was a longtime friend to Texan film actor Bill Paxton.
 The two worked with each other for the LA Times in the late 1970s before Muir formed Suicidal Tendencies and Paxton started his career in Hollywood.
 Following Paxton's death in 2017, Muir expressed in a tribute his condolences to the late actor on Suicidal Tendencies' Facebook page.

+Muir’s brother Jim was inducted into the Skateboarding Hall of Fame in 2014.
+Muir later joined his brother as a member of the Hall of Fame in 2016, when Suicidal Tendencies was inducted.

 Views

 Muir is known for being outspoken on his views about the music industry and society.
 He has long been an opponent of the Parents Music Resource Center (PMRC), and has reflected this in interviews and a few songs (namely "You Can't Bring Me Down" and "Lovely").

 Muir was involved in a near-violent feud with Megadeth frontman Dave Mustaine during the European Clash of the Titans tour, but the two have since reconciled and are apparently now on friendly terms.

 Muir has criticized the band (and his band Suicidal Tendencies' former Epic Records labelmate) Rage Against the Machine, who are well known for expressing anti-corporate, left-wing politics in their lyrics.
-The Infectious Grooves song "Do What I Tell Ya!", from their album Groove Family Cyco, mocks the band for this contradiction.
+The Infectious Grooves song "Do What I Tell Ya!", from their album Groove Family Cyco, mocks the band.
 Muir later stated that Rage Against the Machine's guitarist, Tom Morello, provoked the feud by attacking Suicidal Tendencies.

+In 2017, Muir reveled that he had never voted stating "I don't like politics.
+Politics is ugly.
+I think politics destroys the heart of people.
+I believe that it's almost like religion in the sense that people are waiting for someone to save them."

 Muir has stated he has never used drugs and doesn't drink alcohol.